prjemian/punx/docs/source/install.rst

    .. tab:: source

-      The latest development versions of punx can be downloaded from the GitHub repository:
+      The source code of *punx*, including the latest development versions, can be downloaded from the GitHub repository:

       .. code-block:: console
          :linenos: